SeanAndrie/42-Cursus/README.md

 # 42 Cursus
-- This portfolio showcases a collection of my completed projects from the 42 School curriculum, reflecting my hands-on experience in systems programming, algorithm design, and low-level software development.
+- This repository showcases a collection of my completed projects from the 42 School curriculum, reflecting my hands-on experience in systems programming, algorithm design, and low-level software development.
 Each project demonstrates practical application of computer science fundamentals, including memory management, process control, data structures, and performance optimization, built entirely without relying on external libraries.

 ## Common Core
 - The 42 Common Core is the foundational phase of the 42 School curriculum.
 It is designed to develop strong programming fundamentals, problem-solving skills, and the ability to work independently in a peer-driven environment.